JBL Live Free NC+ TWS earbuds review: Made for active listening

 Designed for go time, these trim true wireless earbuds have technology that creates beautiful sound for moving moments and moments of constant moving.
 At 6.8 grams apiece, these earbuds are very lightweight and, as detailed above, I found them to fit so securely they were practically undetectable.
 That included when I wore them during long runs in the 90-degree humid heat, during several stints on the rowing machine, and even while getting a few hours of work done in the living room while my daughter and wife baked muffins in the nearby kitchen.

 The IPX7 waterproof rating is also a huge bonus.
 While not the IP68 of the practically bulletproof 6.7 gram-per-’bud Jaybird Vista 2 (which we reviewed here), the IPX7 rating means sweat or downpours won’t put a damper on their use.
-To compare, a pair like the Sennheiser CX True Wireless (see our full thoughts here) lean more toward audiophile than purely energetic sound, but they had limited use for workouts for me because the IPX4 just didn’t give me enough confidence that they could stand up to the way I sweat.
+To compare, a pair like the Sennheiser CX True Wireless (see our full thoughts here) lean more toward an audiophile rather than purely energetic sound.
+Still, they had limited use for workouts for me because the IPX4 just didn’t give me enough confidence that they could stand up to the way I sweat.

-Initially setting up the JBL Live Free NC+ TWS takes virtually no thinking.
-Remove the earbuds from the charging case, find them listed on your phone settings’ list of discoverable Bluetooth devices, and start listening.
-The Bluetooth 5.1 support, which handles both standard SBC and higher-quality AAC connections (primarily for iOS devices), helps assure a stable connection.
+Initially, setting up the JBL Live Free NC+ TWS takes virtually no thinking.
+Remove the earbuds from the charging case, find them on your phone settings list of discoverable Bluetooth devices, and start listening.
+The Bluetooth 5.1 support handles standard SBC and higher-quality AAC connections (primarily for iOS devices) and helps ensure a stable connection.

-Getting a handle on the controls, however, is a bit more of a head-scratcher.
+However, getting a handle on the controls is more of a head-scratcher.
 For me, understanding how to set and use the tap system really required the app.
 Within the app, you can assign different groups of controls to the left and right earbuds.
 One group lets you change the volume—a single tap to raise the volume, two taps to lower it.
 Another group lets you control playback—a tap to pause, two to advance tracks, three to go back.
 A third group lets you access your voice assistant.
 A fourth group gives you ambient sound control.

 A single tap toggles between ANC and “Ambient Aware” modes, which acts as the inverse of ANC and amplifies your surroundings (helpful when jogging in traffic, walking on a trail where you want an immersive nature experience, etc.).
 Meanwhile, a double-tap switches to TalkThru mode, which lowers the volume considerably and disengages ANC so you can talk to your wife or neighbor without removing the earbuds—though they can operate with only one in.
 Call control is included within every grouping.
 Double-tap to answer a call or hang up an active call, tap and hold to reject an incoming call, or mute your microphone during a call.

 If all of that sounds confusing, you’re right.
 As I said, it took me some time to master.
-And the other bummer is that you have to choose what group you’re able to control.
+And the other bummer is that you have to choose what group you can control.
 That means if you want to be able to use your ’buds to pause the music and switch off ANC, you won’t be able to use the ’buds to change the volume.
 That’s a definite miss.

 OK, but how do they sound?

 I’ve already gushed about the fullness of the sound, so here are the specs behind the effect.
-The 6.8 mm drivers (comparable to the 6mm driver found in the compact and capable Jaybird Vista 2 earbuds or the Sony WF-1000XMF, which we reviewed here), have a dynamic frequency response range of 20Hz to 20kHz with sensitivity of 96 decibels at 1kHz/1mW.
-The result is a completeness that truly makes you feel as though you are in the room with the artist.
+The 6.8mm drivers—comparable to the 6mm driver found in the compact and capable Jaybird Vista 2 earbuds or the Sony WF-1000XM4, which we reviewed here—have a dynamic frequency response range of 20Hz to 20kHz with a sensitivity of 96 decibels at 1kHz/1mW.
+The result is a completeness that makes you feel like you are in the room with the artist.
 I noticed this most when listening to a relatively unknown Boston-based group called Ryan Montbleau Band.
 Details like the howl of individual crowd members and the scratchiness of the microphone made me feel like I was in the bar where the show had been recorded.

-The JBL Live Free NC+ TWS has a baseline sound profile that’s neutral.
+The JBL Live Free NC+ TWS has a neutral baseline sound profile.
 Bass is accurate, punchy, though it doesn’t have the most rumble.
 Mids are clear and accurate, while treble is present without treading into any unpleasant sizzle.
-Overall the sound is warm with just enough high-end energy to be motivating without being fatiguing.
+Overall, the sound is warm with just enough high-end energy to motivate without fatigue.

 Did you catch the band’s set(tings)?

 The JBL app also offers EQ customization, with three modes preloaded.
-Vocal brings out the bass, Piano stays relatively level across all frequencies—but amplifies the bass some, drops the middle, and boosts the higher end.
+Vocal brings out the bass, and Piano stays relatively level across all frequencies—but amplifies the bass some, drops the middle, and boosts the higher end.
 And Jazz dips the bottom end and spikes the volume of middle frequencies.
-The “Smart Audio” modes include an Audio option that optimizes the sound to best match the quality and type of wireless connection you have, and there’s a Video setting that lowers latency so you won’t encounter lipsync issues.
-You can also create your own custom sound by selecting various points on a parametric EQ, but there is no option to have a personalized EQ generated based on how well you hear certain frequencies (an option on the Jaybird Vista 2, for example).
+The “Smart Audio” modes include an Audio option that optimizes the sound to best match your quality and type of wireless connection.
+There’s a Video setting that lowers latency, so you won’t encounter lipsync issues.
+You can also create your custom sound by selecting various points on a parametric EQ.
+Still, there is no option to generate a personalized EQ based on how well you hear certain frequencies (an option on the Jaybird Vista 2, for example).

-So, who should buy the JBL Live Free NC+ TWS?
+So, who should buy the JBL Live Free NC+ TWS earbuds?

 If you’re looking for a pair of true wireless earbuds that’ll deliver a full sound as you complete your next workout, definitely consider the JBL Live Free NC+ TWS earbuds.
 The earbuds are light and comfortable and deliver a powerful audio performance that definitely punches above their weight.
 Plus, IPX7 offers protection against sweat that’s almost a match for the Jaybird Vista 2 (though that pair has a stronger ANC/customized EQ component).

 If you’re more business than play, the JBL Tour PRO+ TWS earbuds add handy features like hands-free virtual assistant access and adaptive noise-cancelling for $50 more than the JBL Live Free NC+ TWS earbuds.
-For a pair of earbuds with features as deep as its sound, though a considerably higher price tag, consider the Sony WF-1000XMF.
-Meanwhile, at a comparable price to the JBL Live Free NC+ TWS, the Sennheiser CX True Wireless offer excellent, customizable audio quality, but they have a bulky fit that’s not ideal for exercise.
+For a pair of earbuds with features as deep as its sound, though a considerably higher price tag, consider the Sony WF-1000XM4.
+Meanwhile, the Sennheiser CX True Wireless offers excellent, customizable audio quality at a comparable price to the JBL Live Free NC+ TWS.
+Still, they have a bulky fit that’s not ideal for exercise.

-An alternative route for perfectly good wireless earbuds could lead you to the Skullcandy Dime earbuds, which are so, so cheap (less than $25) you could really just replace them if you sweat through them.
+An alternative route for perfectly good wireless earbuds could lead you to the Skullcandy Dime earbuds—an option so, so cheap (less than $25) you could just replace a set if you sweat through them.
+Honestly, there are so many flagship ANC and budget earbuds on the market now that some pair is perfect for everyone.
 Yet even with all of the best earbuds options, if you want wireless noise-cancelling earbuds that can withstand many sets of pushups, box jumps, and burpees, and can push the limits of affordable sound, the JBL Live Free NC + TWS earbuds can help you live the way you want.